This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

 As part of DC’s Memorial Day activities, the annual Rolling to Remember event takes place.

-On May 28th, 2023 thousands of motorcycle riders will make their way from the Pentagon through the district and back to the Lincoln Memorial.
+Starting on May 24th, 2024 thousands of motorcycle riders will make their way from the Pentagon through the district and back to the Lincoln Memorial.

-This famous event pays tribute to our veterans and aims to raise awareness for the issues facing veterans in America today.
+This is meant to pay tribute to our veterans and raise awareness for the issues facing veterans in America today.

 It is truly an amazing event to witness!